freecores/rc4-prbs/README.txt

 5) Now you should start receiving the pseudo-random stream via the output bus, one byte every clock.
 The output_ready signal signals when a valid byte is present at the output K.
 To encrypt or decrypt using RC4 you simply xor your data with the output stream.

+WARNING: The 256-byte register that this implementation uses is very costly in FPGA resources and will result in >2000 slices used in some synthetizers.

 The testbench and makefile work using icarus verilog and you can peer into rc4_tb.v to see an example implementation.

 After installing icarus verilog in your path, just issue: